-Washington DC magnolias typically bloom a few weeks before the cherry blossoms making them a perfect stop if you’re too early for peak bloom.
+Washington DC magnolias typically bloom a few weeks before the cherry blossoms, which makes the Haupt Garden a perfect stop if you arrive too early for cherry blossom peak bloom.

 The Enid A. Haupt Garden has a couple of smaller gardens on each of the property.
 Luckily the gardens are small enough to see everything in one visit, typically you can walk around everything in under 20 minutes.